adarsh1chand/Quantum-Cellular-Automata/README.md

 Conway's Game of Life is one of the well known cellular automata created by British mathematician [John Conway](https://en.wikipedia.org/wiki/John_Horton_Conway) who unfortunately, died due to COVID-19 complications on 11<sup>th</sup> April 2020.
 In this automata, the *universe* is an infinite grid of cells (squares) with two possible *states*, white (*alive*) and black (*dead*) or vice-versa depending on choice (and implementation).
 Each cell's state in the next *generation* is given by a simple rule (see below).
 Note, that in Conway's Game of Life, the *locality* or the cells (called the *neighbours*) which can influence the state of a cell are all contained in the [Moore neighbourhood](https://en.wikipedia.org/wiki/Moore_neighborhood) of a cell, which are precisely the eight cells surrounding any given cell in the grid. <br>

 In this project, a hybrid classical-quantum version of Conway's game of life is explored.
 Apart from this, the simulation also supports vanilla version (original Conway's Game of Life) and continuous version of it (see details below).<br>
 The classical-quantum version of the simulation has implementations in both Qiskit and Cirq.
-The gameplay of the simulation has been programmed using PyGame. <br>
+The gameplay of the simulation has been programmed using PyGame.
+All the code is in a single Ipython notebook. <br>

 ## Gameplay
 In this project, the *universe* is same as that of in Conway's Game of Life i.e., an infinite grid of black cells (squares).
 Each cell has a *state* given by a 3-tuple, which also represents the color of the cell in 'RGB' values.
 This is in contrast with just the two states i.e., *alive* and *dead* states in the original version of Conway's Game of Life.
-Depending on the version of simulation, only one or all of the color values of a cell can be changed during the evolution.
+Depending on the version of simulation, only one or all of the color values of a cell can be changed during the evolution (see below).
 However, when setting the initial configuration of the grid, a user can **only** change red color value of a cell (see below in the **Controls** section). <br>

 There are two broad versions of the simulation, namely the *classical* version and *quantum* version (technically, its classical-quantum hybrid, but we will refer to it as quantum here).
 The *classical* version has further two implementations, the *vanilla* version (original Conway's Game of Life) and the *continuous* version.
 The *quantum* version also has two implementations, the *Qiskit* version and *Cirq* version. <br>

 ### Classical version
 - **Vanilla version** : This is the original version of the famous Conway's Game of Life.
-Each cell can be either *dead* (black) or *alive* (red).
-User can only set any cell either completely red or leave it as it is (completely black).
+Each cell can be either *dead* (black) or *alive* (red) i.e, only the Red color value of a cell changes in each new generation and can be either 0 (black) or 255 (red), while the rest of the color values (Blue and Green) are always 0.
+User can only set any cell either completely red (red color value 255) or leave it as it is (completely black, red color value 0).
 The evolution rule is as follows:
    -  If a cell is **currently red** and it has **exactly two or exactly three neighbours** colored red then, the cell **stays red**.
    -  If a cell is **currently black** and it has **exactly three neighbours** colored red then, the cell is **colored red**.
    -  In cases other than listed above, the cell is **colored black**.

 - **Continuous version** : Notice, that for the vanilla version above, the rule that dictates the next state of the cell is discrete.
 This version extends the vanilla version to continuous domain.
-In this version, cell's *state* is represented by a real number between 0 and 1 (which is then multiplied by 255 to get the red value of a cell's color, hence a cell's 'shade' of Red represents 'chromatically' the cell's state with completely red as 1 and completely black as 0).
+In this version, cell's *state* is represented by a real number between 0 and 1 (which is then multiplied by 255 to get the Red color value of a cell's color, hence a cell's 'shade' of red represents 'chromatically' the cell's state with completely red as 1 and completely black as 0; Blue and Green color values are identically set to 0).
 The evolution rule is as follows:
    - If a cell's state is <= 0.5, then depending on the sum of the states of the cells in the moore neighbourhood (say, <code>S</code>) is <code>S - 2 if 2 <= S < 3</code> and <code>4 - S if 3 <= S < 4</code>.
    - If a cell's state is > 0.5, then depending on the sum of the states of the cells in the moore neighbourhood (say, <code>S</code>) is <code>S - 1 if 1 <= S < 2</code> and <code>1 if 2 <= S < 3</code> and <code>4 - S if 3 <= S < 4</code>.
    - In cases other than listed above, the cell is **colored black**. <br>